digitalbricklayer/workbench/README.md

 * **Optimisation** - The user should be able to optimise the solution interactively.

 Please do not use this project for anything other than experimentation.
 I make no guarantees about backward compatibility or indeed anything else.

+Many thanks to [Ashley Davies](www.codecapers.com.au) for writing [NetworkView: A WPF custom control for visualizing and editing networks, graphs and flow-charts](http://www.codeproject.com/Articles/182683/NetworkView-A-WPF-custom-control-for-visualizing-a) upon which the prototype is based.